CamilaLightfoot/My-eCornell-Portfolio/README.md

    cd My-eCornell-Portfolio-ML-lifecycle-projects

 ### Try It Online

+**Option 1:** Run in Jupyter Online (Recommended for Simplicity) You can view and run this project directly in a web browser using Jupyter environments:
+- Try it in JupyterLite or GitHub Codespaces
+- Or visit [Jupyter Notebook Viewer (NBViewer)](https://nbviewer.org/) to explore without setup

-You can run this project directly on Google Colab without installing anything locally:
+**Option 2:** You can run this project directly on Google Colab without installing anything locally:
 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/CamilaLightfoot/My-eCornell-Portfolio-ML-lifecycle-projects)

 # Contact